samweru-zz/bookkeep/README.md

 ## Contribution

-This project purposely leave out the implementation of the accounting formula Asset = Liabilities + Capital and Income = Revenue - Expenses because it is mainly a proof of concept that build up below that threshold.
+This project purposely leaves out the implementation of the accounting formula **Asset = Liabilities + Capital** and **Income = Revenue - Expenses** because it is mainly a proof of concept, it builds up and leaves off just exactly below that threshold.
+This area is where you generate financial statements and summaries.
 Please feel free to fork and implement this tiny remaining area.

 ### LICENSE